 Request a current and official transcript from the University of Utah:

-Request a paper or electronic U of U transcript from the Office of the Registrar.
+You will be required to upload your own official transcripts to your application.
+Please have official electronic transcripts sent directly to your personal email, so you can upload the U of U transcripts to your UITE application.
 Order online transcript.
 The U of U Office of the Registrar is located in the Student Services Bldg (SSB) 250 and can be reached at (801) 581-8964.
 If you are matriculated at the U of U but have not yet completed coursework to have a transcript, then please submit a current U of U semester course schedule.
-These transcripts can be scanned and uploaded directly to your application.
+These transcript must be uploaded directly to your application.
+Please have official electronic transcripts sent directly to your personal email, and paper transcripts mailed directly to you, so you can upload the transcripts to your UITE application.

 Request current and official transcripts from all colleges and universities previously attended:

 No matter how long ago or how little credit was earned, including all correspondence and/or foreign credit.
 Paper or electronic transcript accepted.
-These transcripts can be scanned and uploaded directly to your application.
+These transcripts should be scanned and uploaded directly to your application.

 Statement of Professional Purpose: